bloominstituteoftechnology/Graphs/FAQs.md

 Q: What is the time complexity (big-O) to add/remove/get a vertex/edge for a graph?
 A: It depends on the implementation. ([Graph Representations](https://github.com/LambdaSchool/Graphs/tree/master/objectives/graph-representations)).
 Before choosing an implementation, it is wise to consider the tradeoffs and complexities of the most commonly used operations.

+Q: Why is it important to learn Graphs?
+A: Graphs represent relationships between data.
+Anytime you can identify a relationship pattern, you can build a graph and often gain insights through a traversal.
+These insights can be very powerful, allowing you to find new relationships, like users who have a similar taste in music or purchasing.